-During a microdermabrasion session, a skin specialist will gently remove your top layer of skin using a specialized tool that exfoliates the top layer of skin, removing sun spots, discoloration and some acne scars.
+During a microdermabrasion session, your skin specialist will gently remove your top layer of skin using a specialized tool that exfoliates the top layer of skin, removing sun spots, discoloration, and some acne scars.

 Downtime: Expect slight redness on the skin for about 24 hours after the procedure.

-Depending on your skin type and the level of peeling recommended for your skin issues, the peeling agent could contain an AHA (alpha hydroxy acid, such as lactic acid, salicylic acid or glycolic acid) or a deeper level peeling agent such as TCA (trichloroacetic acid).
+Depending on your skin type and the level of peeling recommended for your skin issues, the peeling agent could contain an AHA (alpha hydroxy acid, such as lactic acid, salicylic acid, or glycolic acid) or a deeper level peeling agent such as TCA (trichloroacetic acid).

-IPL is one of the few treatments that can really target just the sun spots on your face.
+Intense Pulsed Light (IPL) is one of the few treatments that can target just the sun spots on your face.
 Many dermatologists think of IPL as the gold standard in sun spot removal.

-Downtime: Initial redness for a few hours, followed by darkening of pigmented areas that will eventually flake off the skin about one week later.
+Downtime: Initial redness for a few hours, followed by the darkening of pigmented areas that will eventually flake off the skin about one week later.

 Downtime: Immediately following treatment, the skin will be red and swollen.
-You should plan on taking a day or two out or your schedule to let the skin calm down.
+You should plan on taking a day or two out of your schedule to let the skin calm down.